Dialog Title

 ×

 Your cart is about to expire.
+Add more time to continue with items in cart.

 A REVITALIZED DELACORTE THEATER

 The Delacorte project is publicly and privately funded with $42 million contributed by the New York City Mayor, City Council, and Manhattan Borough President, as well as $1 million from New York Assembly Member O’Donnell.
 The Public also wishes to acknowledge State Senator Brad Hoylman-Sigal and NYC Parks who have contributed funding to the Central Park Conservancy’s Delacorte restroom renovation project.
-The Public is enormously grateful to those who have supported this project, including its generous Board of Trustees.
+The Public is enormously grateful to those who have supported this project, including its generous Board of Trustees and donors.

 The Public Theater, in partnership with the Central Park Conservancy, NYC Parks, and the New York City Department of Cultural Affairs, is proud to lead this historic revitalization.
 This work will ensure The Delacorte remains part of this great city for future generations.